codinasion-archive/codinasion-programme/programme/sum-of-cubes/README.md

   - umaxyon
 ---

-## Write a programme to find sum of cubes of first n natural numbers.
+## Write a programme to find sum of cubes of first n natural numbers

 ```txt
 Input  : 4